krot-s/vaadin/README.md

 See [screenshot of jvisualvm metrics](http://krot.od.ua/visualvm.png)

 Conclusion: Vaadin works quite well under heavy load.
 It do consumes memory, but its amount is quite moderate.
 The sensitive resource is network - Vaadin posts a lot of internal data.
-Moreover - network usage can be reduced by times using gzip compression.
+Network usage can be reduced by times using gzip compression.
 Some Tomcat tuning could also increase number of simultaneous users.

 Memory leaks: no leaks.
 The test were running for hours, as soon as tests were stopped and all session expired, memory usage fell down to standard 20MB.